Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Floer boundary map

-from the de Rham complex to the Floer complex. \end{lem} \begin{proof} We can prove $ \CP_{(H_\chi,J_\chi)} \circ \partial = \partial_{(H,J)} \circ \CP_{(H_\chi,J_\chi)} $ by Stokes' theorem (\cite{fooo:toric1} Lemma C.9), Propositon \ref{isomPiukura} (3) and the definition. \end{proof} \begin{lem} $\CP_{(H_\chi,J_\chi)}$ induces a chain homotopy equivalence. \end{lem} The proof is similar to the argument established in various similar situations.
-(One of the closest descriptions we can find in the literature is \cite{fooo:bulk} Section 8 Proposition 8.24, where a similar lemma is proved in the case of Lagrangian Floer theory.)
-We give a proof in the appendix for completeness' sake. \begin{rem} \begin{enumerate} \item Actually there is a problem of running-out as mentioned in \cite{fooo:book} Section 7.2.3.
-In order to handle it we first work over $\Lambda^{\downarrow}_0$ coefficients and stop the construction at some energy level.
-Then we take an inductive limit.
-The technical difficulty to perform this construction is much simpler than that of \cite{fooo:book} (Section 7.2), since we here need to take an inductive limit of chain complex (or DGA) which is much simpler than $A_{\infty}$ algebra in general (which is discussed in \cite{fooo:book} Section 7.2).
-So we omit the detail. \item Here we work over $\Lambda^\downarrow$ coefficients and so with $\Z_2$ grading given in (\ref{35formula}).
-Under the assumption that minimal Chern number is $2N$, we can define a $\Z_{2N}$ grading. \item Here we use $\C$ as the ground field.
+The technical difficulty to perform this construction in our situation is much simpler than that of \cite[Section 7.2]{fooo:book2}, since we here need to take a projective limit of chain complex (or DGA) which is much simpler than that of $A_{\infty}$ algebra in general (which is discussed in \cite[Section 7.2]{fooo:book2}).
+So we omit the detail. \item Here we work over the $\Lambda^\downarrow$ coefficients and so only with the $\Z_2$ grading given in (\ref{35formula}).
+However if the minimal Chern number is $2N$, we can define a $\Z_{2N}$-grading. \item Here we use $\C$ as the ground field.
 Up until now, we can work with $\Q$ in the same way.
-We prefer to use $\C$ since we will use de Rham theory later on to involve bulk deformations in our constructions.
+We prefer to use $\C$ in this memoir since we will use de Rham theory later on to involve bulk deformations in our constructions.
 In addition, the de Rham theory is used for the Lagrangian Floer theory of toric manifolds in various calculations and applications developed in \cite{fooo:toric1} etc. \item We use de Rham cohomology of $M$ to define $\mathcal P_{(H_\chi,J_\chi)}$.
 There are several other ways of constructing this isomorphism.
-One uses singular (co)homology as in \cite{fooo:book} Section 7.2 (especially Proposition 7.2.21) and references therein.
+One uses singular (co)homology as in \cite[Section 7.2]{fooo:book2} (especially \cite[Proposition 7.2.21]{fooo:book2}) and references therein.
 This approach allows one to work with $\Q$ coefficients, which may have some additional applications.
 Other uses Morse homology as proposed in \cite{rt, pss}.
 The necessary analytic details of the latter approach has been established recently in \cite{oh-zhu}. \end{enumerate} \end{rem}